Hip Replacement Surgery

 Your mobility will decrease post-surgery.
 You may need to move furniture or install safety equipment in your house.

-Getting in shape before your knee replacement can make your recovery easier.
-Working your arms and upper body can help you use walking aids after the surgery, and losing weight can reduce the stress on your knee.
+Getting in shape before your hip replacement can make your recovery easier.
+Working your arms and upper body can help you use walking aids after the surgery, and losing weight can reduce the stress on your hip.

 Before surgery is the best time to clarify things.
 Write your questions down and bring them to your consultation to help you remember.